LillyMcClendon/Lab04/lab-04.md

 #### La Quinta Locations Update

 There are locations (Cancun, Apodaca, Monterrey, Tegucigalpa) in the dataset that are not posted on the La Quinta website of locations.
+I looked up the addresses to determine which country they were located in.

 ``` r
 laquinta_country <- laquinta %>%